 Child Support in California with Equal Custody

 Even in a 50/50 custody arrangement, child support payments may still apply in California.
-This is because child support is not based solely on the amount of time each parent spends with the child but also factors in the financial resources of both parents.
+This is because child support is not based solely on the time each parent spends with the child; it also takes into account both parents' financial resources.
 The goal is to ensure that the child’s needs are met fairly, preventing one parent from carrying an unequal financial burden.

 How Time-Share Percentages Influence Child Support

-While equal custody suggests an even division of time with children, schedules can vary slightly.
+While equal custody suggests an even division of time with children, schedules can vary.
 For example, if one parent has the children a few extra nights per month, the time-share percentage changes, potentially affecting child support calculations.

 California’s child support guidelines integrate the time-share percentage as a key factor in determining payment amounts.
 Even with equal time-sharing, discrepancies in parental incomes may still require support payments to ensure the child's well-being.